 Symptom by Symptom

 Constipation is easier to prevent than to treat after it occurs.
 Additionally, food can be your ally.
-Gradually increase your intake of foods that are higher in fiber by including them in meals and snacks.
-Good sources include whole-grain and bran cereals, whole-grain breads, oatmeal, fresh fruits, vegetables, beans, peas and lentils, as well as nuts and seeds.
+Gradually increase your intake of foods that are higher in dietary fiber by including them in meals and snacks.
+Sources include whole-grain and bran cereals, whole-grain breads, oatmeal, fresh fruits, vegetables, beans, peas and lentils, as well as nuts and seeds.

 Drink plenty of water and, don't forget, other beverages count, too.
 Aim for at least 8 cups of fluids per day.
 Always check with your registered dietitian nutritionist, doctor or nurse before starting a new supplement to help with constipation.
 In some cases, a laxative medication may be recommended by your medical team.